-To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?
+To what minimum extent are sustainable investments with an environment al objective aligned with the EU Taxonomy?

 The Fund does not target a minimum share of sustainable investments with an environmental objective that are aligned with the EU Taxonomy.
-Accordingly, a minimum of 0% of the Fund's investments will be aligned with the environmental objectives under the Taxonomy Regulation.
+Accordingly, minimum of 0% of Fund's the investments will be aligned with the environmental objectives under the Taxonomy Regulation.